dharmab/skyeye/docs/PLAYER.md

 Tips:

 * Repeat this call at regular intervals to maintain situational awareness.
 * Air combat is highly complex and the threat ranking algorithm is imperfect.
-The GCI might omit a highly dangerous adversary from the response if it is slightly further away or at a lower altitude compared to other threats.
+The GCI might omit a highly dangerous adversary from the response.
 Exercise caution!
 * Be considerate of your allies on the channel.
 The response contains a great deal of useful information, but can occupy the channel for 20-30 seconds.

 ### SNAPLOCK